Hotels near Wheeler Mountain Academy

 What are the closest hotels to Wheeler Mountain Academy?

-The closest hotels to Wheeler Mountain Academy are Pine Crest Motel & Cabins (7.1 mi), Island Pond Country Inn (Formerly the Lakefront Inn & Motel) (21.23 mi), and The Wildflower Inn (21.51 mi).
+The closest hotel to Wheeler Mountain Academy is Pine Crest Motel & Cabins (7.1 mi, from $109/night) — a 14-minute drive.
+Other nearby options include Island Pond Country Inn (Formerly the Lakefront Inn & Motel) (21.23 mi, from $155/night) and The Wildflower Inn (21.51 mi, from $198/night).
+Island Pond Country Inn (Formerly the Lakefront Inn & Motel) offers free breakfast, a pool, and a fitness center.

 Which hotels near Wheeler Mountain Academy are good for families?